-More than a Green Thumb:

-The Benefits of Gardening
+More than a Green Thumb: The Benefits of Gardening

 Spending time outdoors can greatly improve your mental and physical health.
-If you're thinking we mean strenuous exercise like rock climbing or hiking, think again.
 Something as simple as gardening can have a big impact on your well-being.

 The physical benefits of gardening are pretty obvious.
 Standing, bending, kneeling, digging - gardening is good exercise!
 Gardening can burn off approximately 300 calories per hour and all that movement can improve muscle tone and strength.